 Immersive Theatre Experiences in NYC: The Grid Hack

 With just a phone and walking shoes, New Yorkers can enjoy a new interactive theatrical experience in Downtown Brooklyn.
 Starting at Cadman Park Plaza, players are led through a series of puzzles and challenges as they try to track down the city’s most notorious hacker.
-You can experience this one-of-a-kind audio play meets outdoor puzzle adventure through the summer. brandofexperience.com/product-page/The-Grid-Hack
+You can experience this one-of-a-kind audio play meets outdoor puzzle adventure all through the year. brandofexperience.com/product-page/The-Grid-Hack

 Immersive Theatre Experiences in NYC: MoonRise